Job & Career

 Flight Training

 This program is designed to help pilots refine their flying skills using Boeing simulators that replicate real-life flight scenarios.
 These simulators will feel like the real thing.
-So knowing flying the aircraft can make all the difference.
-Pilots need to know what aircraft their flying before getting behind the wheel.
+So knowing how to fly the aircraft can make all the difference.
+Pilots need to know what aircraft they’re flying before getting behind the wheel.
 These simulators can do just that.

 Technical Operations Training